samzabala/framework/docs/sections/setup/customize.md

+# Sass/CSS Customizations
 ## Setting up custom variables
 - Set up The sass file that will be compiled into the stylesheet
 - Framework sass variables can be customized by declaring custom variables fist before integrating the framework

+You can refer to existing sass variables [here](../../../scss/import/_vars.scss)
+Note: All sass fariables in the list are required for the stylesheet to properly compile
 Example:
 ```scss
 /*!